Szczytno: World War II and post-war Poland

+In October 1943, Polish partisans of the Home Army sabotaged a railroad turnout, causing two trains to collide.
 Near the end of World War II, most of the town's German population fled before the Red Army.
-Those who remained behind were either killed in the final months of the war or expelled after its end.
+Those who remained behind were either killed in the final months of the war or expelled after its end in accordance with the Potsdam Agreement.
 The town was placed under Polish administration in 1945 under border changes promulgated at the Potsdam Conference, renamed to the historic Polish Szczytno and gradually repopulated with Poles.
 The first group of Poles expelled from former Eastern Poland, which was annexed by the Soviet Union, arrived to Szczytno in June 1945 from Volhynia.

 After the war, the town's life was organized anew.
 In 1946-1948 new schools were founded, including a pedagogical school, a vocational school and a school for kindergarten teachers.
 In 1947 a public library was founded and in 1954 a culture center was established.
 Since 1948, the town hall, besides the local administration, also houses the Masurian Museum in Szczytno (Muzeum Mazurskie w Szczytnie).

 The nearby Szczytno-Szymany International Airport, as well as Stare Kiejkuty, a military intelligence training base, came under scrutiny in late 2005 as one of the suspected "black sites" (secret prisons or transfer stations) used in the CIA's program of so-called extraordinary rendition of accused terrorists.
 The existence of the nearby training base and the record of CIA-registered affiliated aircraft having landing at Szczytno-Szymany have been unequivocally confirmed, but the Polish government has repeatedly denied any involvement of these facilities in extraordinary renditions.

 To commemorate old Masurian folk traditions, a number of Pofajdok sculptures were placed in Szczytno.